GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 Background:

-- Competed for 6 years: 4 in LD and 2 in Congress.
-Have been judging LD and Congress for 3 years now.
+- Competed for 6 years: 4.5 in LD and 1.5 in Congress.
+Have been judging LD and Congress for 4 years.
+Coaching for one year.

 Overview:

 - Debate should be inclusive and available to all people.
-If your goal is to speak as fast as possible and run the most obscure arguments to exclude people, then this isn't a winning strategy for you.
-My suggestion would be to run topical arguments at a pace that is inclusive to all students.
+Don't speak as fast as possible and run the most obscure arguments to exclude people.
 The more obscure the argument the more time you should spend on explaining it.
-Don't just throw out random words and assume I'll fill in the blanks for you.

 Congress:

-- There should be NO reason for you to have to put a trigger warning in your speech.
-What in the world are you saying that could give someone a trauma response in round?!
+- There should be no reason for you to have to put a trigger warning in your speech.
 We as the Parli and Judges are not able to leave the room like everyone else if you are saying stuff that could be triggering so please do not put us in that uncomfortable position.
-I PROMISE you that you can make that same exact meaningful point without saying triggering things and if you cannot, that speaks more for your lack of skills as a debater above anything else.
+I promise you that you can make that same exact meaningful point without saying triggering things and if you cannot, that speaks more for what you need to personally work on in this activity.

 - I can promise you that you will not be dropped because your speaking isn't "pretty enough" in my round :)